• Target level of study

 Geodynamics and Geomaterials

-The key points of the training are:
+The key points of the course are:

 See the complete page of this course

-Geological hazards - Observations, Measurements, Modeling
+Geological hazards - Observations, Measurements, Modelling

 The training is based on four axes:

-• observation and characterization in the field
+• field observation and characterization

 • measurement and quantification (geophysics)